I’ve tested different trap exercises for years, and I can tell you that dumbbells are the best tool for building huge traps.

 Are Dumbbell Shrugs Enough for Building Big Traps?

-It is important to incorporate several different exercises that target different areas of the traps, such as barbell shrugs, upright rows, and face pulls.
+It is important to incorporate several exercises that target different areas of the traps, such as barbell shrugs, upright rows, and face pulls.

 How to Target Your Lower Traps with Dumbbells